sevketpolan/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 ::

-  Subject: Earn an edX Verified Certficate for {course name}!
+  Subject: Earn an edX verified certificate for {course name}!

   Dear students,

   You might want to take a course just for the sheer joy of learning something new.
-But sometimes, completing a course is an accomplishment that can give you something to add to your college application, help you start a new career, or help you get a better job or promotion.
-A Verified Certificate of Achievement provides this proof of your achievement.
+But sometimes, completing a course can help bolster your college application, jump-start your career, or lead to a better job.
+With a verified certificate of achievement from edX, you can show colleges, employers, and colleagues that you've completed a challenging course.

-  We would like to remind you that {date} is the last day to register for a Verified Certificate in {course name}.
+  We would like to remind you that {date} is the last day to register for a verified certificate in {course name}.
 Registering for a certificate is easy!
   Just go to this course on your edX dashboard and click "Challenge Yourself".

   Good luck!